alex-petrenko/sample-factory/docs/04-experiments/experiment-launcher.md

 ### "Local" backend (multiprocessing)

-This will run all experiments on a single 4-GPU machine, scheduling 2 experiments per GPU, so running 8 experiments in parallel until all 90 are done.
+Command line below will run all experiments on a single 4-GPU machine, scheduling 2 experiments per GPU, so running 8 experiments in parallel until all 90 are done.
 Note how we pass the full path to the launcher script using `--run` argument.
 The script should be in your Python path in a way that you should be able to import the module using the path you pass to `--run` (because this is what the Launcher internally does).